weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab03_Ex1_Create_Hygiene_Filters.md

 # Module 3 – Lab 3 - Exercise 1 - Create Hygiene Filters

-In this lab, you will continue in your role as Holly Dickson, Adatum’s Enterprise Administrator.
+In this lab, you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 Adatum has experienced a recent rash of malware infections.
 The company's CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.

 You will access the Exchange admin center for Exchange Online from your client computer and create a series of hygiene filters that are designed to protect Adatum’s messaging environment.
 You will create a malware filter, a connection filter, and a spam filter.